-- Superior Work.
+- A Superior Work.
 Implies excellence in thinking and performance in a course.
-High-level work that is Α clear, precise, and well-reasoned, and insightful.
-Above Average.
+High-level work that is clear, precise, and well-reasoned, and insightful. - B Above Average.
 Implies sound thinking and performance in a course.
-B-level work is clear, В precise, and well-reasoned but does not have the depth of insight that A-level work had.
-Average.
+B-level work is clear, precise, and well-reasoned but does not have the depth of insight that A-level work had. - C Average.
 Implies mixed thinking and performance in a course.
-C-level work is inconsistently C clear, precise, well-reasoned, and inconsistently demonstrates comprehension of basic concepts and principles.
-Failure.
-Implies an attempt to get through a course F by rote recall and reflects a mistaken comprehension of basic concepts and principles.
-Incomplete.
-Incompletes are recorded temporarily Ι in extenuating circumstances after student request - W Withdrawal.
-This grade is not used in computing the student's GPA, but does affect completion rate.

-and administrative approval.
+C-level work is inconsistently clear, precise, well-reasoned, and inconsistently demostrates comprehension of basic concepts and principles. - F Failure.
+Implies an attempt to get through a course by rote recall and reflects a mistaken comprehension of basic concepts and principles. - I Incomplete.
+Incompletes are recorded temporarily in extenuating circumstances after student request and administrative approval.

-WP Withdrawal Passing.
-This grade is not used in

-computing student's GPA, but does affect comple-

-tion rate.

-WF Withdrawal Failing.
-This grade is used in

-computing student's GPA, but does not affect

-completion rate.

-AU Audit.
+- W Withdrawal.
+This grade is not used in computing the student's GPA, but does affect completion rate. - WP Withdrawal Passing.
+This grade is not used in computing student's GPA, but does affect completion rate. - WF Withdrawal Failing.
+This grade is used in computing student's GPA, but does not affect completion rate. - AU Audit.
 No credit is earned.
-This grade is not used

-in computing the student's GPA.
+This grade is not used in computing the student's GPA.